 All Redpath shelters are fitted with gutters along all internal pole lines and external pole line.
-The rainwater is collected by a dedicated 100% non corrosive rain head and then you can connect to that with down pipes & drain flow pipe.
+The rainwater is collected by a dedicated 100% non-corrosive rain head and then you can connect to that with down pipes and drain flow pipe.
 See more here

 Is the building supplied with a warranty?